camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 1. Go to **Preferences -> Maven -> Archetypes -> Add Remote Catalog**
 {{< img src="../img/eclipse-00-preferences-maven-archetypes.png" title="Eclipse Preferences: Maven Archetypes" >}}
-2. Enter the following URL and description, click on **Verify...** to test the connection and if that worked on **OK** to save the catalog.
+2. Enter the following URL and description, click on **Verify...** to test the connection and if that worked click on **OK** to save the catalog.

     Catalog File: **https://app.camunda.com/nexus/content/repositories/camunda-bpm/**